tomasklaen/statin/README.md

 function computed<T extends unknown>(compute: () => T): Computed<T>;
 ```

 Creates a cached computed value that re-computes and sends changed signal to its observers when any of the signals it depends on changes.

+**IMPORTANT:** Writing into signals inside `computed(() => { ... })` is not allowed, and will throw an error.

 Example:

 ```ts
 const n = signal(3);